queryluke/masseffect-5e-data/data/feats/premium-genetics.md

 __Batarian__.
 Increase one ability score of your choice by 1, to a maximum of 20.
 Additionally, gain the Four Eyes trait.

 __Drell__.
 Your Dexterity score increases by 1, to a maximum of 20.
-Additionally, gain the Raw Agility trait.
+Additionally, gain the Burst of Speed trait.

 __Elcor__.
 Your Strength score increases by 1, to a maximum of 20.
 Additionally, gain the Dense Build trait.